How contact patterns destabilize and modulate epidemic outbreaks: Methods

-To reproduce a time-dependent encounter rate, we employ thinning~\cite{lewis_simulation_1979}: Given a hidden process with rate $\rho_i=\max_t[\rho(t)]$, we accept events at time $t$ with probability $p(t) = \rho(t)/\max_t[\rho(t)]$.
-This procedure can formally only applied for memory-less hidden processes, i.e., Poisson processes, in which case it results in an \textit{inhomogeneous Poisson process}.
-To further reproduce heterogeneous rates in the inhomogeneous Poisson process, we fix $p(t)$ but rescale the rates of the hidden processes, $\rho_i= w_i \max_t[\rho(t)]$.
+To reproduce a time-dependent encounter rate $\rho(t)$, we employ thinning~\cite{lewis_simulation_1979}: From a hidden process with rate $\rho_i=\max_t[\rho(t)]$ we accept events at time $t$ with probability $p_i(t) = \rho(t)/\rho_i$.
+This procedure can formally only be applied for memory-less hidden processes, i.e., Poisson processes, in which case it results in an \textit{inhomogeneous Poisson process}.
+To further reproduce heterogeneous rates in the inhomogeneous Poisson process, we fix $p(t)$ but rescale the rates of the hidden processes, $\rho_i = w_i \max_t[\rho(t)]$.

-To reproduce the empirical distribution of inter-encounter intervals, we construct a \textit{Weibull renewal process}: Inter-encounter intervals are drawn from a Weibull distribution with scale parameter $\lambda$ and shape parameter $k$.
-The Weibull distribution was parameterized by a fit to the data yielding $(k,\lambda)=(0.36,3029.69)$.
-To further reproduce heterogeneous rates in the Weibull-renewal process, we notice that the mean rate of a Weibull renewal process is given by $\rho_i=\left[\lambda_i\Gamma(1+1/k_i)\right]^{-1}$, such that we can simply choose $k_i=k$ and $\lambda_i=\lambda/w_i$.
+To reproduce the empirical distribution of inter-encounter intervals, we construct a \textit{Weibull-renewal process}: Inter-encounter intervals are drawn from a Weibull distribution with scale parameter $\lambda$ and shape parameter $k$.
+The Weibull distribution was parameterized by a fit to the data yielding $(k,\lambda)=(0.3690,3030)$.
+To further reproduce heterogeneous rates in the Weibull-renewal process, we notice that the mean rate of a Weibull-renewal process is given by $\rho_i=\left[\lambda_i\Gamma(1+1/k_i)\right]^{-1}$, such that we can simply choose $k_i=k$ and $\lambda_i=\lambda/w_i$.